Acute Myeloid Leukemia Clinical Trial

 INTENSIFICATION 1: Patients receive methotrexate IT, hydrocortisone IT, and cytarabine IT on day 0.
 Patients also receive high-dose cytarabine IV over 1-3 hours Q12H and etoposide IV over 90-120 minutes on days 1-5.

 INTENSIFICATION 2: Patients receive high-dose cytarabine IV over 3 hours Q12H on days 1, 2, 8, and 9.
-Patients also receive asparaginase Erwinia chrysanthemi intramuscularly (IM) or IV over 1-2 hours and asparaginase IM or IV over 30 minutes on days 2 and 9.
+Patients also receive asparaginase Erwinia chrysanthemi intramuscularly (IM) or IV over 1-2 hours or asparaginase IM or IV over 30 minutes on days 2 and 9.

 ARM B LOW RISK GROUP 1: